FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Game Theory

 \end{definition} Note that there is a one-to-one correspondence between fixed points of $F$ and solutions of the system of constraints contained in $D$.

 Except for the property of nonempty-valued, such correspondences satisfy the conditions of Kakutani's fixed point theorem. \begin{proposition} Let $F$ be a correspondence defined by a non-empty, compact and convex set $D \subseteq \RR^n$ and conditional convex constraints $(f_1,g_1),\dots,(f_m,g_m)$.
 Then $F$ is uhc as well as compact and convex-valued. \end{proposition} \begin{proof} Let $x \in D$ and let $V \subseteq D$ be an open set such that $F(x) \subseteq V$.
 By continuity of the functions $f_i$ we may find an open set $U$ containing $x$ such that if $x' \in U$ and $f_i(x')>0$ then we have $f_i(x) >0$ as well.
 It follows that $F(x') \subseteq F(x) \subseteq V$, which means that $F$ is uhc.
 We also have that $F(x)$ is an intersection of closed and convex sets, and $F(x)$ is thus closed and convex as well. \end{proof} Thus if we had a guarantee that $F$ was nonempty-valued as well, a fixed point would be guaranteed by Kakutani's fixed point theorem.
 We can associate a total search problem with $F$ where the task is to find $x \in D$ such that either $x \in F(x)$ or $F(x)=\emptyset$.
-For the computational problem, we assume that $D$ is given as a set of linear constraints $x\in [-R,R]^n$ and $Ax=b$, and convex constraints $h_i(x)\leq 0$, $i=1,\dots, k$.
+For the computational problem, we assume that $D$ is given as a set of linear constraints $x\in [-R,R]^n$ and $Ax=b$, and convex constraints $h_i(x)\leq 0$, $i=1,\dots, k$, that satisfy the explicit Slater condition.
 We also assume that we are given algebraic circuits computing $f_i,g_i$ and $h_i$, and pseudogates computing the subgradients of $g_i$ and $h_i$.

-The idea is that the function G in the proof below is derived from a system of convex constraints in variables $y$ that are parametrized by variables $x$.
-A fixed point in variables $y$ should give a feasible point.
-We consider the constraints given by $max(0,f_i(x))g_i(y)\leq 0$.
-When $f_i(x)>0$ this is equivalent to the constraint $g_i(x)\leq 0$.
+The idea is that the function $G$ in the proof below is derived from a system of convex constraints in variables $y$ that are parameterized by variables $x$.
+We consider the constraints given by $\max(0,f_i(x))g_i(y)\leq 0$.
+When $f_i(x)>0$ this is equivalent to the constraint $g_i(y)\leq 0$.
 When $f_i(x)\leq 0$, the constraint becomes trivial.